myungjinlee/GLYCO/README.md

    - 1.3.
 Protein residues in PDB files should be named as below.
 Especially, please check if your histidine is defined as one of below histidine names.<br />
     ALA ARG ASN ASP CYS GLN GLU GLY HSD HID HIS HIE ILE LEU LYS MET PHE PRO SER THR TRP TYR VAL<br />
    - 1.4.
 Glycans in input PDB files should be defined as either ATOM or HETATM.<br />
-   - 1.5.
-(Only if you want to run multiple frames) The name of PDB files should be frame_INDEX.pdb format (e.g., frame_1.pdb, frame_2.pdb, frame_3.pdb ...)

 **2. Download GLYCO**